 The Thing About Hope

 Hope is a beautiful thing.
 It evokes good feelings of expectation and desire.
 But I think there is a tricky side to hope.
-The German Philosopher Friedrick Nietzsche’s famous quote about hope stops many people in their tracks: "Hope in reality is the worst of all evils because it prolongs the torments of man"?.
+The German Philosopher Friedrick Nietzsche’s famous quote about hope stops many people in their tracks: "Hope in reality is the worst of all evils because it prolongs the torments of man".
 Quotes often require context to understand how and why the message is being delivered.
-Nietzshe observed the fundamental self-betrayal of the human race to use hope as a way to offset the reality of a social and political system that marginalized people without power.
+Nietzsche observed that hope can keep people trapped in systems that will never change.
+A narcissistic relationship cycle behaves in the same way.

 As a narcissistic abuse recovery coach, this speaks to what I so often observe as I partner with clients to build awareness around their relationship with a narcissist.
-Narcissistic relationships are systems where power and control are used to dehumanize another person.
-We know the cycle of abuse involves a narcissist love bombing their target as a way to work into a position of control.
-And we also know to keep that control, a narcissist will use the psychological tactics of devaluing and discarding.
-As I’ve discussed in other posts, this carrot and stick approach is toxic because it leads to a person’s nervous system becoming so used to this treatment they become what we call trauma bonded.
+Narcissistic relationships are systems where power and control are used to dehumanize and destabilize another person.
+We know the cycle of abuse involves a narcissist love bombing and idealizing their target as a way to work into a position of control.
+And we also know to keep that control, a narcissist will use the psychological tactics of devaluing and discarding to keep them in the spin cycle.
+As I’ve discussed in other posts, this carrot and stick approach is toxic because it leads to a person’s nervous system becoming so used to this pattern that they become trauma bonded.
 You can read more about this concept here.

 The Trickiness Of Hope